Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/readme.md

 ## MapView

-* [Animate images with image overlay](ArcGISRuntime.UWP.Viewer/Samples/MapView/AnimateImageOverlay/readme.md) - Animate a series of images with an image overlay.
 * [Change time extent](ArcGISRuntime.UWP.Viewer/Samples/MapView/ChangeTimeExtent/readme.md) - Filter data in layers by applying a time extent to a MapView.
 * [Change viewpoint](ArcGISRuntime.UWP.Viewer/Samples/MapView/ChangeViewpoint/readme.md) - Set the map view to a new viewpoint.
 * [Display draw status](ArcGISRuntime.UWP.Viewer/Samples/MapView/DisplayDrawingStatus/readme.md) - Get the draw status of your map view or scene view to know when all layers in the map or scene have finished drawing.